Masked-Avus/obsidian-insert-symbol/README.md

 ### Favorite Symbols

-By going into the plugin's settings and pressing the button under `Set insertion commands`, you can set 10 unique symbols as your favorites from the different built-in Unicode groups.
+By going into the plugin's settings and pressing the button under `Set insertion commands`, you can set 10 unique symbols as your favorites from the different built-in UTF-16 groups.
 - To assign a favorite symbol, click a cell in the `Favorite Symbols` table and then click a cell from another table, and the latter's value will be assigned to the former.
 - To swap the positions of two different cells within the `Favorite Symbols Table`, simply click one and then click another.